 What is the Sports Premium?

-The government allocated funding of £150 million per annum for the academic years 2013/14, 2014/15, 2015/16 and 2016/17 to provide new and substantial primary school sport funding.
+The government allocated funding of £150 million per annum for the academic years 2013-14 to 2016-17, and increased this allocation for 2017-18.
 The funding is jointly provided by the Departments for Education, Health and Culture, Media and Sport, and money goes directly to primary school Headteachers to spend on improving the quality of sport and PE for all their children.
-Each school receives £8,000 plus an extra £5 per pupil each year – here at Torah Temimah Primary School that means around £8,800 a year (2015-16: £8,792 and 2016-17: £8,784).
-The money can only be spent on sport and PE provision in schools.
+For the years up to and including 2016-17, each school received £8,000 plus an extra £5 per pupil (in Years 1-6) each year – here at Torah Temimah Primary School that meant around £8,800 a year (2015-16: £8,792 and 2016-17: £8,784).
+For school year 2017-18 this amount was doubled, so Torah Temimah received around £17,500.
+The money can only be spent on supporting sport and PE provision in schools.